 In his own lifetime his invention was known as ‘the world’s most popular firearm’, and as I read through the obituaries that described him, I was astounded at how this one man, who no doubt had a multi-faceted personality, and who was probably just a regular guy to his close relatives and friends, was two-dimensionally synonymized with this tool of death.
 It almost seems as if nothing else about him mattered.

-The Swedish chemist, Alfred Nobel (1833-1896), is remembered the world over as the person whose philanthropy created the most famous international prize for achievement.
-But wasn’t always going to be that way.
+The Swedish chemist, Alfred Nobel, is remembered the world over as the person whose philanthropy created the most famous international prize for an achievement.
+But it wasn’t always going to be that way.

 In 1888, Nobel woke up one morning and was shocked to discover that his death had mistakenly been reported to the newspapers.

 Reading through his own obituaries – surely a sobering moment for anyone – he was struck by the fact that all he was ‘remembered’ for was his invention of the explosive substance we know as ‘dynamite’.
 One headline read ‘The Merchant of Death is Dead’.